schatt/6layer/README.md

 The framework is distributed as a Swift Package from the `Framework/` directory.
 This ensures that only the essential framework code is included when other projects consume it.

-## 🆕 Latest Release: v4.1.2
+## 🆕 Latest Release: v4.1.3

-### **Automatic Accessibility Identifiers Fix for Layers 2-6**
+### **Fix Critical Automatic Accessibility Identifier Bug**
-🚨 **Critical Bug Fix**: Fixed automatic accessibility identifiers for Layers 2-6 functions.
-All SixLayer framework elements now properly generate accessibility identifiers for UI testing and accessibility compliance.
+🚨 **Critical Bug Fix**: Fixed critical bug where GlobalAutomaticAccessibilityIdentifierModifier wasn't setting environment value.
+Automatic accessibility identifiers now work properly with the global modifier.

 **Highlights:**
 - ✅ **Complete Automatic Accessibility Identifiers** - Now works for all Layers 1-6